armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/_index.md

 </details>

 ## Example Policy

 This policy simply grants all users access to all APIs.
-It is a goiod policy to put on spinnaker.,http.authz if you do not need a more complicated policy.
+It is a good policy to enable on `spinnaker.http.authz` if you do not need a more complicated policy.

 {{< prism lang="rego" line-numbers="true" >}}
+package spinnaker.http.authz
-Grants full API access in spinnaker. package spinnaker.http.authz default allow = true allow {
+default allow = true
+allow {